 On April 25, 2019, Microsoft made market history when it was valued at $1 trillion for the first time.
 As of the close of business on Oct.
-4, 2019, its value had climbed to $1.042 trillion.
-But what does it mean to say a company “is valued” at $1 trillion?
+4, 2019, its value had climbed to $1.042 trillion, and now it’s well over $2 trillion.
+But what does it mean to say a company “is valued” at $2 trillion?
 Market pundits use market capitalization to determine how much a company is worth.

 Market capitalization is simply the number of outstanding stock shares a company has issued times its current market price.
 So, for example, if a company has issued 1 million shares of stock and its share price is $50, the company has a market capitalization of $50 million.
-Microsoft currently has 7.64 billion shares outstanding, so 7.64 billion times the closing stock price of $138.12 equals about $1.05 trillion.
+Microsoft currently has 7.5 billion shares outstanding, so 7.5 billion times $300.95, its closing stock price on Feb.
+7, equals about $2.28 trillion.

 Market capitalization is a way to make apples-to-apples comparisons of the sizes of various companies.
-Berkshire Hathaway, for example, had a closing price on Oct.
-4, 2019, of $312,524 per share.
-Its market cap, however, was only $515.08 billion, in spite of its enormous per-share price.
+Berkshire Hathaway, for example, was trading at $477,670 on Feb.
+7. Its market cap, however, was only $717.59 billion, despite its enormous per-share price.
 Market cap helps investors evaluate the different sizes of companies, regardless of their share prices.

 Market cap does have its drawbacks as an evaluation method, however.
 For starters, market cap changes frequently, and it’s closely tied to the company’s current share price.
 It doesn’t take into account any of the direct financial metrics of the company, such as earnings per share, growth rate or book value.

 In its simplest form, net worth is simply a company’s assets minus its liabilities.
-By this metric, Microsoft’s net worth as of the quarter ending June 30, 2019, was $1.0233 billion.
+By this metric, which is also referred to as shareholders’ equity, Microsoft’s net worth as of the quarter ending June 30, 2021, was $141.988 billion.